 In another blog post back in 2022, I discussed the issues of flip-flopping regarding capital punishment and my maturation on the subject.3 In that blog titled Thoughts from a Proud Flip-Flopper, I acknowledged that my thoughts have changed twice.
 As an idealistic child of the 1960s, I considered capital punishment wrong.
 When I became a parent, I thought that if something happened to one of my children that I would want to see the offender(s) suffer an equal or worse fate—and that fate would be of course be the death penalty.
 But then more life experiences occurred.
 I am now of the firm belief that capital punishment is wrong.
 It is wrong to falsely execute people.
 It is wrong to execute people at all.
 We perpetuate the evil when we kill people.

 Doctors today are doing SO MANY things on the side.
-Join an exclusive Facebook community for doctors only (accepting medical docs, dentists, podiatrists) to discuss everything from publishing, to real estate, to other ways to keep other ways we stay busy (& happy).
+Join an exclusive Facebook community (for medical docs, dentists, podiatrists) to discuss everything from publishing, to real estate, to ways we build wealth or satisfy our extracurricular needs (& stay happy).